th-nuernberg/meteor-scatter/README.md

 This project was developed as part of a student project.
 The aim was to detect and classify meteors using ML methods.

-The project consists of two parts: the **Meteor Detection & Classifcation** and the **Flask Server**.
-The meteor detection & classifcation part is responsible for saving the detections in a CSV file.
+The project consists of two parts: the **Meteor Detection & Classification** and the **Flask Server**.
+The meteor detection & classification part is responsible for saving the detections in a CSV file.
 The Flask Server application reads the CSV file and displays the data in a web interface.

 ![](resources/preview.png)